-- 222. Regarding corporate bonds, further than the duration, the following dimensions are considered: - Assets classes, with a differentiation among 'financial' and 'non-financial exposures', - Credit quality steps as set out in the Delegated Regulation (from 0 to 6), - Currencies, with a differentiation where possible for the euro, GBP and USD. - 223.
-Section 12 lists the market yield indices used for the implementation of this granularity.
+- 223. Regarding corporate bonds, further than the duration, the following dimensions are considered: - Assets classes, with a differentiation among 'financial' and 'non-financial exposures', - Credit quality steps as set out in the Delegated Regulation (from 0 to 6), - Currencies, with a differentiation where possible for the euro, GBP and USD. - 224.
+Section 12 lists the market yield indices used for the implementation of this granularity. - 225.
+Exposures are expressed in percentages and rounded to the nearest percentage15.
+Therefore the theoretical 42 model corporate bonds resulting from the granularity mentioned above, in practice and for most of markets, is limited to just a few market yield indices.